dusk-network/.github/.github/CONTRIBUTING.md

 #### 👉 Commit message guidelines

-A good commit message should describe what changed and why.
+Inspired by the [great article of Chris Beam over the importance of keeping a clean commit message history](https://chris.beams.io/posts/git-commit/), a good commit message should describe what changed and why.

 1. The first line should: